Maths at Richmond Primary School

 Our Aims at Richmond

-Upon arrival at Richmond, children in Early Years will have already begun to experience mathematical numbers and concepts which will be developed through a range of both independent and adult-led activities working towards goals based on the EYFS document.
+Upon arrival at Richmond, children in Early Years will have already begun to experience mathematical numbers and concepts which will be developed through a range of both independent and adult-led activities working towards goals based on the EYFS Statutory Framework.
 These are based around Number, Numerical Patterns and Shape Space and Measures.
 Children in EYFS are being taught the Early Number Sense principles where children develop a deep understanding of numbers up to 10.

 Key Stage 1: